Child with leg braces walking with a woman indoors

 Developed from clinical experience

-During my training and clinical work at leading UK hospitals including University College London Hospitals and Great Ormond Street Hospital, I saw how carefully designed orthotic braces support mobility and independence.
-Yet the everyday items worn with them, such as socks, were never designed for the unique environment inside orthoses like ankle-foot orthoses (AFOs).
+Through clinical work and training at leading UK hospitals, including University College London Hospitals and Great Ormond Street Hospital, Jack saw how carefully designed braces can support mobility and independence, but also how often the sock layer is overlooked.

-BraceLiner was designed to solve this overlooked problem, acting as the optimal interface between the skin and the brace.
+BraceLiner was created to solve that overlooked interface problem: the layer between skin and brace.

 Jack Choong